steamcore/vslint/README.md

 vslint
 ======
-Vslint is a command line utility used for detecting inconsistencies in Visual Studio project files.
+vslint is a command line tool used for detecting inconsistencies in Visual Studio project files.

 Features
 --------

-Currently vslint scans for these issues.
+Currently vslint scans for these issues:

 * Duplicate references
 * Missing files
 * Files that exist on disk but are not included in the project

-It will also try to locate .gitignore and .hgignore files and use them to filter unimportant issues.
+It will also try to locate .gitignore and .hgignore files and use them to try to avoid false positives.

 Usage
 -----

+	> vslint --help
+	vslint, a tool for detecting inconsistencies in Visual Studio project files
+	Usage: vslint [options..] path [path2 path3 ..]

+	Options:
+	-h, --help              Prints this help message
+	-m, --machine-readable  Print results in an alternate machine readable format -v, --verbose           Lists scanned projects even if no issues are found -q, --quiet             Quiet unless issues are found

-	> vslint .
+	> vslint -v
 	Project .\vslint\vslint.fsproj
 	  no issues

 	Project .\vslint.Tests\vslint.Tests.fsproj
 	  no issues

 	Found 0 issues

 Ignored files and folders